Pratt & Whitney F119: History

 On 3 August 1991, Pratt & Whitney was awarded the EMD contract for ATF engine, while the Lockheed/Boeing/General Dynamics team won the contract for the ATF airframe.
-While the YF119 was a more conventional design compared to the General Electric's variable cycle YF120, Pratt & Whitney accrued far greater test hours and emphasized reliability and the lower risk.
-Ground tests of the F119-PW-100 were first conducted in February 1993.
-The production engines were fitted on the production F-22, and were first flown on the F-22's maiden flight on 7 September 1997.
+While the YF119 was a more conventional design compared to the General Electric's variable cycle YF120, Pratt & Whitney accrued far greater test hours (50% more) and emphasized reliability and the lower risk.
+Ground tests of the EMD F119-PW-100 were first conducted in February 1993.
+The production engines were fitted on the EMD/production F-22, and were first flown on the aircraft's maiden flight on 7 September 1997.
 A total of 507 engines were produced.
-In 2013 Pratt & Whitney assisted the F119 Heavy Maintenance Center (HMC) at Tinker Air Force Base, Oklahoma in the first F119 depot overhaul.
+The F119 Heavy Maintenance Center (HMC) for depot overhaul is located at Tinker Air Force Base, Oklahoma, with the first overall completed in 2013.

 Turbine engine advances from ATEGG and JTDE continued with the Integrated High Performance Turbine Engine Technology (IHPTET) program, with applications in F119 improvement packages and derivatives.
 Prototype YF119 variants powered the Boeing X-32 and Lockheed Martin X-35 Joint Strike Fighter (JSF) concept demonstrator aircraft, and subsequent full scale development of the F119 derivative resulted in the F135 family of engines that powers the Lockheed Martin F-35 Lightning II.
+Operational data has also allowed Pratt & Whitney to adjust the software to increase the dynamic thrust at certain parts of the envelope.